Alex-SY-Hong/LIGHT_platform/README.md

 The supervised module establishes nonlinear mapping relationships between molecular structures and material properties.

 Using automatically extracted data, we train regression and classification models to predict Young’s modulus and swelling ratio, respectively.

+### 5. Unsupervised Learning Module

+This module explores the distribution and clustering patterns of hydrogels in the “structure–property space.”

 ## Installation